zack-shoylev/devsite/source/_posts/2013-08-13-bookstore-for-ipython-notebooks.markdown

 ## Beneath the covers

 Bookstore extends the `NotebookManager` class from [IPython.html.services.notebooks.nbmanager](https://github.com/ipython/ipython/blob/master/IPython/html/services/notebooks/nbmanager.py) by simply overriding reading, writing, listing, and deleting both notebooks and checkpoints while conforming to the NotebookManager interface.
 The IPython team did an excellent job making it easy to extend from.
 All the generic OpenStack Swift code for manipulating the notebooks as objects is handled by a `SwiftNotebookManager` which is extended by the two classes that handle the current authentication types `KeystoneNotebookManager` for OpenStack Keystone authentication and `CloudFilesNotebookManager` for Rackspace authentication.

+[Pyrax](https://github.com/rackspace/pyrax) does all the heavy lifting of working with Swift, allowing bookstore to work with Python objects rather than primitive types.